nicolehao34/cs-applied-math-papers/README.md

-# applied-math-papers
+# CS & applied-math-papers
-Latest applied math papers with a focus on ML/AI and some supplemental resources
+Latest CS & math papers with a focus on ML/AI and some supplemental resources.

 ## Neural Tangent Kernels (NTKs)